mavlink/qgc-user-guide/en/FlyView/replay_flight_data.md

 1. When a log is loaded you can use the:
    - **Pause/Play** button to pause and restart playing.
    - *Slider* to drag to a new position in the log.
-   - *Rate* selector to choose how fast the log should be run.
+   - *Rate* selector to choose the playback speed.
 1. To stop replay (i.e. to load a new file to replay), first pause the flight, and then select **Disconnect** (when it appears).
    After disconnecting, the **Load Telemetry Log** button will be displayed.